Christian-History.org does not receive any personally identifiable information from the search bar below.

 Tertullian, c.
 A.D.
 210: No inference here; he's very clear:

 Well, that's clear.
 Tertullian was against infant baptism.
+Of course, this also establishes that infant baptism was being practiced in his time.

 So when exactly did infant baptism begin?
 It's hard to know for certain, but I suspect we will not be far off if we suggest that it began in the late 2nd century, gaining widespread acceptance by the mid 3rd century.